mofhu/omooc-pythoncamp0/git-basics.md

 	`git commit -m "the description of changes, will be shown in logs, so it's important"`

-	`git commit -a -m "description"`
+	`git commit -am "description"`

 	commit all changes ONLY in files git has already managed. (i.e. not applied to files not added. so to apply all changes, using git add before git commit.)

 	git add and git commit